Why You Should Get Whole Life Insurance After the Fed Meeting

 Whole life insurance has plenty of benefits that make it a valuable asset for risk-averse investors or retirement portfolios.
 However, it is still one of the most expensive types of life insurance you can buy.
 And the returns are typically lower than the returns you'd get from other investments.

-So, you still want a healthy mix of assets in your portfolio to make sure you’re getting the maximum growth potential for your level of risk tolerance.
-But when used as a low-risk hedge against market volatility or another way to build tax-deferred wealth for retirement, whole life insurance can be a valuable asset – and right now happens to be one of the better times to get a new policy.
+But when used as a low-risk hedge against market volatility or another way to build tax-deferred wealth for retirement, whole life insurance can be a valuable asset, and right now happens to be one of the better times to get a new policy.

-If you're not sure whether or not a whole life insurance policy is the right fit for your portfolio, talk to a financial advisor about your financial goals and concerns to figure out the best strategy for you.
+If you're not sure whether or not a whole life insurance policy is the right fit for your portfolio, talk to a financial adviser about your financial goals and concerns to figure out the best strategy for you.

 Related content